The Pros and Cons of Working at a Startup Company

 The long-term benefits include sharing in the spoils if the company thrives.
 That could mean a senior position and/or employee stock options.
 Bill Harris, the former CEO of PayPal, says that businesses know they have the power to attract the best talent through employee equity.

-- What social life? - You might have fun at the office, but you work hard too.
-Employees work under extreme pressure to avoid losses, so don't count on having much of a social life.
+What social life?: You might have fun at the office, but you work hard too.
+Employees work under extreme pressure to avoid losses, so don't count on having much of social life.
 Work-life balance is tough, and exhaustive hours at the office can take a toll.

 Startups fight to survive even when they reach great heights and are more established.
 Technology changes fast, competition is fierce, and small missteps can have big repercussions.
 That's why many startups struggle after going public.